HenriDellal/emerald/README.md

 - Swipe left or right to switch categories;
 - Tap on category name to see the list of categories.

+## How to compile
+There are multiple options:
+- Gradle;
+- In Termux:

+Some packages should be installed
+`$ pkg install aapt apksigner dx`
+If your Android version is 7.0 or higher
+`$ pkg install ecj`
+Otherwise
+`$ pkg install ecj4.6`
+Then navigate to the emerald project folder and run the script (it is recommended to edit paths in it first) `$ chmod u+x termux-build.sh`
+`$ ./termux-build.sh`

 ## Questions and answers
 ##### Is it possible to use Emerald as an app drawer?
 Yes.